FERI-RIT-NoCom/backend/README.md

 **V backend-u bo implementirano:**<br>
 - Registracija in prijava (z API-jem, spisanim v Express.js).<br>
-- Dodajanje komentarjev, ki jih objavi prijavljen uporabnik.
+- Dodajanje komentarjev prijavljenih uporabnikov.
-- Sledenje vseckanih komentarjev.
+- Beleženje uporabnikovih všečkanih komentarjev.

 **Implementation in the backend will include the following:**<br>
 - Registration and login will be implemented with the API, written in Express.js.<br>